HIT226/Assessment-Code-Style-Guide/readme.md

 Style sheets inside of `css/vendor` are assumed to be external libraries or frameworks and will not be held to these standards

 Markup tied to frameworks, libraries, or JS plugins will not be penalised for differing from these standards.
-For example CSS Start Grid does not follow the class naming convention covered here.
+For example CSS Smart Grid does not follow the class naming convention covered here.

 ## Code Beautifiers